-- 2. Work well with individuals from different professional and organisational backgrounds showing respect for diversity and equality of opportunity. - 3.
-Behave with integrity and apply ethical principles to practice. - Reflect upon their own professional development and draw up strategies to meet their continuing professional development and discuss the role that professional bodies can play in meeting these needs.
+- 1. Apply knowledge gained through academic studies to working practice - 2.
+Work well with individuals from different professional and organisational backgrounds showing respect for diversity and equality of opportunity. - 3.
+Behave with integrity and apply ethical principles to practice. - 4.
+Reflect upon their own professional development and draw up strategies to meet their continuing professional development, and identify and discuss the role that professional bodies can play in meeting these needs.

-Certificate of Higher Education in Regeneration and Sustainability
+Certificate of Higher Education in Housing and Sustainable Communities